2020 Diets, CBD, Health Trends

 The initial results of studies into CBD and weight loss are promising and may prompt more research into the connection between them.
 CBD may be helpful for people looking to lose weight, burn calories, or suppress appetite, but it is vital not to overstate these claims.
-A healthful diet and plenty of exercise are still the best weight loss strategies.
+A healthy diet and plenty of exercises are still the best weight loss strategies.

 CBD should not replace any other medications a person is taking for chronic conditions.
 People should talk to a doctor before using CBD for any reason, as it may interact with their existing medications.

 Forget soy and almond milk, 2019 was all about oat milk for a go-to non-dairy alternative.

 Oat milk gained popularity thanks in part to the U.S. arrival of Swedish company Oatly.
 The company, which was formed in the early ’90s, brought its oat drink to the states starting at Intelligentsia coffee shops last year.

 In addition to a milk-change up for your cereal and lattes, oat milk is also coming in the form of yogurt soon.
 Now the gluten-free and sugar-free product is available in upwards of 2,200 coffee shops and 1,000 grocery stores across the country from Seattle to Northwest Arkansas and Brooklyn, says Oatly’s general manager Mike Messersmith.

 Earlier this year, Danone North America, which sells Dannon yogurt, announced a line of oat-milk yogurt alternatives under its Silk brand.